sense-i-co/docs/docs/LAUNCH.md

 When a new version of the ElfWorks Launcher software becomes available, the system will automatically notify you of such.

-The following steps will upgrade the Sense-i Launcher sofware to the latest version;
+The following steps will upgrade the Sense-i Launcher software to the latest version;

 Access the **Menu** by selecting the menu icon near the top left corner of the Sense-i Launcher application.